15 Important Questions and Answers You Must Know to Treat Joint Pain and For Better Joint Health

 - Don’t involve in certain yoga poses that support weight on the hands, arms and shoulders as they may worsen your shoulder joint condition.

-- Don’t swim in the backstroke or freestyle if you have joint issue in your shoulder and neck.
+- Don’t swim in the backstroke or freestyle if you have a joint issue in your shoulder and neck.

 - Don’t involve in sports that make you arch or need to twist your back such as golf or tennis.